K4 Software availability

 Overview

 Protect Cover for CP-48I have a belief that the less you touch your hardware, the longer it will last, and the cleaner it will remain… Sometimes I do contesting, and it occurs to me that during a contest, I might hit the memory button containing my callsign, several thousand times during the course of a contest.
 While the button is probably rated for millions of presses, if nothing else, it will get very dirty over time, as I use it over and over… I very much dislike that, so I developed an external keypad for my Elecraft K3.
-Upon updating to the Elecraft K4, I discovered I could not live without the Genovation Keypad, I had been using for years on the K3.
+After a number of requests for a software version of this project I have also developed MacroMaster for K4.
+Macromaster for K4, is software replacement of this project.
+It loads a set of preprogrammed macros, and also upto fifty user written macros, and fires them into a K4 when you mouse click a button.
+Upon updating to the Elecraft K4, I discovered I could not live without the Genovation Keypad, or a software version, (MacroMaster for K4), of it.
 Read more »

 Categories: Construction, Elecraft K4, Info | Leave a comment